When You Lose Attraction To Your Partner

 What do you do if you don’t find your partner attractive?

-Finally, if you feel your lack of attraction runs deeper, it’s always best to visit a couple's therapist.
-They’ll guide you in having an open and honest discussion with your partner.
-This will be really important for preventing any bigger issues bubbling under the surface that can lead to bigger problems.
+Sometimes sex will be the center of your life or relationship, and sometimes it won’t be.
+If you feel your lack of attraction runs deeper, visit a couple's therapist.
+They’ll guide you in having an open and honest discussion together.
+This will be really important for preventing any issues bubbling under the surface that can lead to bigger problems.